Towards Dynamic-Point Systems on Metric Graphs with Longest Stabilization Time: Bead -systems with longest stabilization time

 \section{Bead $\mathit{DP}$-systems with longest stabilization time}

 In this section, by applying $\mathit{LST}$-path preserving operations, we show that set $\mathit{LSTDP}(E)$ always contains a $\mathit{DP}$-system over a graph with a specific structure.

-While it is not hard to see that a star metric graph has the stabilization time not more than two times greater than the shortest stabilization time for a fixed set of edges, longest stabilization time case is not that straightforward.
-Also, $\mathit{DP}$-systems on a metric graph with incommensurable edges never stabilizes and, moreover, ergodic \cite{ChernyshevTolchennikovShafarevich16_BehaviorQuasiParticlesHybridSp_RelGeomGeodesicsAnalyticNT}; therefore, we consider stabilization time metric graphs with commensurable edges only.
+While it is not hard to see that a star metric graph has the stabilization time not more than two times greater than the shortest stabilization time for a fixed set of edges, structure of $DP$-systems that demonstrate longest stabilization time is not yet understood.
+Also, $\mathit{DP}$-systems on a metric graph with incommensurable edges never stabilizes and, moreover, ergodic \cite{ChernyshevTolchennikovShafarevich16_BehaviorQuasiParticlesHybridSp_RelGeomGeodesicsAnalyticNT}; therefore, we consider stabilization time for metric graphs with commensurable edges only.

 A graph is called a bead graph if it does not contain incident cycles, \textit{i.e.}, there is no vertex that belongs to two different cycles.
 It is shown below that, among $\mathit{LSTDP}(E)$, there is a bead $\mathit{LSTDP}$-system with one dynamic point at one of its terminal vertices and vertex degrees not greater than three.
 The argument is done in three steps.
 The first claim is that, for any $E$, there is a bead $\mathit{DP}$-system in set $\mathit{LSTDP}(E)$.